-India are really filled with really hospitable people.
+India is really filled with really hospitable people.
 For those who have visited India before, you will know what I mean.
 Many of them would offer you warm food and smiles although they have very little themselves.
 Yes, it’s a difficult country to travel but that doesn’t mean you should put it off your mind nonetheless.

 However, India, like Japan, has it’s own customs as well.
-Read more on Japan’s custom’s here.
+Read more on Japan’s customs here.
 There are things in India which you should not do and this list serves as a reminder for those who are planning to set out on an adventure time in India.

 1. Do not wear revealing clothing: It is considered inappropriate to wear revealing clothing in India except in the major cities.
 This could mean miniskirts for women and shorts for men.
 Women (especially those with white skin) may receive “stares” from men and even more so when skimpily dressed.
-It’s a way for girls to protect yourselves as well considering how some news have popped up regarding sexual harassment cases.
+It’s a way for girls to protect yourselves as well considering how some news has popped up regarding sexual harassment cases.

 2. Do not wear your shoes indoors: Indians generally do not wear footwear worn outside the house indoors.
 If you do so, you might make your host uncomfortable.
 The streets of India might not be the cleanest place in the world and that is why your host would prefer not to bring the filth back to somewhere where they sleep.